bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-capture.md

   Arrival phase of a trajectory from an inner planet to an outer planet.
   :::

 - **Outer to Inner Planet**: The spacecraft velocity is higher than the planet's orbital velocity.
 The spacecraft crosses the sphere of influence *behind* the planet.
-This is shown in {numref}`fig:interplanetary-arrival-inward-transfer`.
+This is shown in @fig:interplanetary-arrival-inward-transfer.

   :::{figure} ../images/interplanetary-arrival-inward-transfer.svg
   :name: fig:interplanetary-arrival-inward-transfer